-The OMR digest includes the aforementioned output of OMD1.Detect of Algorithm 2, from which the recipient can recover PS.
-Assume moreover that the recipient knows the weights $w{i,j}$ Then the recipient can decrypt the payload combinations and recover m equations over the variables $(x_i){i \in PS}$, of the form
+The OMR digest includes the aforementioned output of OMDt1.Detect of Algorithm 2, from which the recipient can recover PS.
+Moreover the recipient can know the weights $w{i,j}$ (by including the seed used to pseudorandomly generate the weights in the digest).
+Then the recipient can decrypt the payload combinations and recover m equations over the variables $(x_i){i \in PS}$, of the form